mr-mustash/dotfiles/tilde/.config/fish/README.md

 After running a k8s command inside a directory with golang that has uncommitted git changes and one job running in the background.
 ![](https://i.imgur.com/VDGRoWi.png)

-### Async Features

-The aspect of my prompt that I'm most proud of is making the longest running bits asynchronous.
-After originally creating this prompt I noticed that my `__fish_prompt_git_status` command would take a long time to return in directories with lots of submodules, see: this repo, and I knew that it wouldn't do.
-Since I was new to Fish I tried a lot of ideas that other people had offered, and none of them seemed to work until I found [@MaxMilton](https://github.com/MaxMilton) "Pure" Fish theme and it's async features.
-As of now my prompt will draw almost always in under 50ms and will load in elements as the finish processing.

-### Auto `git fetch`

-Using the async features above I automatically `git fetch` if it's been more than 10 minutes since it's happened on any given repo.
-This works great with the `git status` party of my prompt as it'll display a `↓` symbol when I'm behind from origin.

 ## Functions

 ## Completions